 The following questions are asked primarily for information purposes and will not be major factors in determination of inclusion in the network.

-- Do you have access to the internet?
+1. Do you have access to the internet?
 If your facility has a website, what is the address?
-Do you have the ability to post the www.experiencemississippiriver.com website on our website? - 2.
-Do you have traveling exhibit space?
-If so, what size is it in square footage?
-Would you be willing or interested in hosting a traveling exhibit?
+Do you have the ability to post the www.experiencemississippiriver.com website on our website?